Smoke pollution from wildfires can be a dangerous air pollutant.

 Air quality ratings in the heart of the wildfire-affected areas have improved somewhat, but are still in the unhealthy range for a large portion of the extreme northwest.
 AQI is rated moderate in many regions downwind of these fires, including places as far as 1,500 miles away.
 Almost anywhere in North America can be affected by a serious wildfire season, so it’s important to be prepared no matter where you are.

 One of the major pollutants produced by wildfires that is so threatening to air quality is smoke.
 Smoke particles are incredibly small, measuring at a mere 0.3 microns, which is 1/10 the size of a red blood cell.
 These particles are small enough to slip past lower MERV rated filters and negatively affect your home’s indoor air quality.
 Having an air filter that’s designed to deal with particles as small as smoke will help to keep that danger at bay.
 We recommend a MERV 13 rated filter or higher to deal with smoke.
-To learn more about what MERV means, click here.
+Check out our blog post to learn more about what MERV means.

 If there is enough smoke pollution in the air to result in a dangerous air quality rating, it might be best to stay inside.
 Don’t risk exposing yourself to smoky air if you can.
 This is the most effective way to counter the risks associated with poor outdoor air quality.
 If you absolutely need to go outside though, acquire the proper face protection.
 Flimsy dust masks are insufficient as they won’t trap particles as small as smoke.
 A respirator is your best option.
 An affordable example is the N-95 Particular Respirator.
 Although not perfect, it will provide considerable help.
 If you want total protection from smoke pollution, you may want to consider an upgrade, like an escape respirator.